 - a) Export Promotion Councils (EPCs) are organizations of exporters, set up with the objective to promote and develop Indian exports.
-Each Council is responsible for promotion of a particular group of products/ projects/services as given in Appendix 2T of ANF. - b) EPCs are also eligible to function as Registering Authorities to issue Registration-cum-Membership Certificate (RCMC) to its members.
+Each Council is responsible for promotion of a particular group of products/ projects/services. - b) EPCs are also eligible to function as Registering Authorities to issue Registration-cum-Membership Certificate (RCMC) to its members.
 The criteria for EPCs to be recognized as Registering Authorities for issue of RCMC to its members are detailed in Para 2.78 of the Handbook of Procedures.